woocommerce/woocommerce-product-dependencies/readme.txt

 2. If the ownership and/or purchase criteria are not met, products with dependencies cannot be added to the cart and a notification will be displayed, such as this one.

 == Changelog ==

+= 1.0.7 =
+* Fix - Stray "or" in dependent products list when only one dependency is present.
+* Localization - Added Brazilian Portuguese translation.

 = 1.0.6 =
 * Fix - PHP array_values warning.